 She purposefully walked loud enough for them to hear her approach this time.
 Buffy held up her candle as she cleared her throat.

 "My Lord, Balian?" she asked softly as if she couldn't see clearly in the darkened room.
 "Are you there, My Lord?
-Your man, Latif, said you were still up and that you wouldn't mind me speaking with you.
-I can come back if the time is not convenient."
+Your man, Latif, said you were still up and wouldn't mind me speaking with you.
+I can come back if the time is inconvenient."

-Buffy walked farther into the open hallway that led to Balian's private quarters.
+Buffy walked farther into the open hallway that led into Balian's private quarters.
 She held the candle up high to caste its light against the open doorway.
 Her lips titled upward at the sour look on her sister's face.
 Sibylla worked hard to get her emotions under control.
-Buffy could have told her she needed work on that, but it wouldn't do to overplay her hand.
+Buffy could have told her she needed work on that but it wouldn't do to overplay her hand.

-"Forgive me, Your Highness, I was unaware you were visiting Ibelin," she said in a conciliatory voice.
+"Forgive me, Your Highness, I was unaware you were visiting Ibelin."

 Buffy walked across the hallway and stopped next to Sibylla.
 She bowed her head respectfully.